ines-08/BDNR/README.md

 - `ticket:types`: possible types for an event;
 - `event:types`: possible types for an event;
-- `event:locations`: possible locations for an event;
+- `event:locations`: possible locations for an event.

 Examples of the formatting of the key-value pairs used in the prototype: